SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 * The recommended option is to use the [Kubernetes Helm tool](https://github.com/helm/helm/blob/master/README.md), which can also manage your deployment's lifecycle, including upgrade and delete.
 * Another option is to generate a set of templates with customized values from the PubSub+ Helm chart and then use the Kubernetes native `kubectl` tool to deploy.
 The deployment will use the authorizations of the requesting user.
 However, in this case, Helm will not be able to manage your Kubernetes rollouts lifecycle.

+It is also important to know that Helm is a templating tool that helps package PubSub+ Software Event Broker deployment into charts.
+It is most useful when first setting up broker nodes on the Kubernetes cluster.
+It can handle the install-update-delete lifecycle for the broker nodes deployed to the cluster.
+It can not be used to scale-up, scale down or apply custom configuration to an already deployed PubSub+ Software Event Broker.

 The next sections will provide details on the PubSub+ Helm chart, dependencies and customization options, followed by [deployment prerequisites](#deployment-prerequisites) and the actual [deployment steps](#deployment-steps).

 ## PubSub+ Software Event Broker Deployment Considerations